johnathanvman/F6/index.md

 				}
 				Entrys.push("I wave at SUB, and she waves back with a smile.")
 				Entrys.push("I blow SUB a kiss, she smiles at the gesture.")
+				Entrys.push("I tell SUB a joke, she giggles at the punchline.")
 				Entrys.push("I tell SUB that her eyes are so beautiful, she says they match her mothers.")
 				Entrys.push("I ask SUB how she got so beautiful, she looks away as she blushes.") if(s[5]=="Indoors" && map[party.y][party.x].units[s[2]-100].Tags[0] == "Bunnygirl"){